Personalised Dental Restorations: How Dream Dental Studio Crafts Crowns, Veneers, and Bridges Around Each Patient

 Personalised dental care in the restorative sense does not mean a pleasant consultation and a treatment plan that uses your name.
 It means that the physical restoration placed in your mouth — its dimensions, shade, occlusal contacts, emergence profile, and surface characterisation — was designed and fabricated for your specific anatomy rather than produced to a standard template and adjusted to fit.

 This is achievable only when the design and fabrication chain is digital, end-to-end, and under the direct oversight of the clinical team who will place the restoration.
-Dream Dental Studio is Dazzle Dental Clinic’s in-house CAD/CAM laboratory.
+Dream Dental Studio is Dazzle Dental Clinic's in-house CAD/CAM laboratory.
 For a detailed overview of how the laboratory operates, see our Dream Dental Studio technical guide.
+Our restorations cover everything from crowns and bridges to full-arch smile makeovers and individual cosmetic restorations.
 Here is what the personalisation workflow actually looks like.

 FAQs